tsibley/Test-Deep-DateTime-RFC3339/README.md

 # DESCRIPTION

 Test::Deep::DateTime::RFC3339 provides a single function, [`datetime_rfc3339` ](https://metacpan.org/pod/&#x20;#datetime_rfc3339), which is used with [Test::Deep](https://metacpan.org/pod/Test::Deep) to
-check that the **string** value gotten is an RFC3339-compliant timestamp equal to, or within the optional tolerances of, the expected timestamp.
+check that the **string** value gotten is an RFC3339-compliant timestamp.
+It can also check if the timestamp is equal to, or within optional tolerances of, an expected timestamp.

 [RFC3339](https://tools.ietf.org/html/rfc3339) was chosen because it is a sane subset of [ISO8601's kitchen-sink](https://metacpan.org/pod/DateTime::Format::ISO8601#Supported-via-parse_datetime).